-SPICE, Students Participating In Chemical Education, is an organization of trained undergraduate students who perform chemistry demonstration programs with the aim of interesting elementary and middle school students in chemistry and science by showing them cool experiments and demonstrations.
-SPICE also participates in hands-on activities, Family Science Nights at local elementary schools, and National Chemistry Week.
-In an average year SPICE reaches out to more than 3500 members of the local Wisconsin communities.
+SPICE, Students Participating In Chemical Education, is an organization of trained undergraduate students who perform chemistry demonstration programs with the aim of interesting elementary and middle school students in chemistry and science via cool experiments, hands-on activities, and exploration stations at libraries and youth agencies such as school demo shows, Family Science Nights, science fairs, Boy Scouts and Girl Scouts, Boys & Girls Clubs, and National Chemistry Week.
+The group has been performing for nearly 25 years in a safe, supervised, and fun way.
+In an average year SPICE reaches out to about 3000 people in local Wisconsin communities.

-SPICE, a registered student organization of the University of Wisconsin–Madison, is staffed entirely by students and has support from ICE.
-Francisca Jofre, an ICE staff member, is the SPICE adviser.
+SPICE, a registered student organization of the University of Wisconsin-Madison, is staffed entirely by undergraduate students.
+It has support from ICE and recently from a grant for chemicals from Sigma-Aldrich.
+Francisca Jofre, and ICE staff member, is the SPICE adviser.

 Undergraduate volunteers are ready to pour a luminol solution at a SPICE demonstration program.

 Here are just a few examples of demonstrations in the SPICE repertoire:

 - Elephant's Toothpaste

 - H2 and He Balloons